AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 ### Registry basic query

-As we seen before, the @ref ecstasy::query::Query needs queryables.
+As we seen before, the @ref ecstasy::query::Query "Query" needs queryables.
 But we don't send any in the registry query:

 ```cpp
 registry.query<Position, Velocity>()
 ```

-Because magic happens in the registry, all the storages or resources are fetched with the @ref ecstasy::Registry::RegistryStackQueryMemory::getQueryable template method.
+Because magic happens in the registry, all the storages or resources are fetched with the @ref ecstasy::Registry::RegistryStackQueryMemory::getQueryable() "getQueryable()" template method.
 This allows you to use types instead of storages.

 The following functionnalities (modifiers, conditions etc) respect the the zero-overhead C++ principle meaning if you don't use them it won't slow down your application.